Preface

-I've wanted to play with K8s clusters for a long time, but always felt that without sufficient knowledge, it would be too difficult.
-Recently, I spent some time studying DN42 and routing protocols like BGP and OSPF, and found that I could now understand them without much difficulty.
+Recently, I spent some time studying DN42 and routing protocols like BGP and OSPF, and realized that it no longer feels so difficult.
 So I decisively started with K3s (

-The main reason for choosing K3s over K8s is its lightweight nature: low resource requirements, no need to pull a bunch of images during deployment, availability of domestic mirrors...
-In short, K3s fits my needs better.
+The main reason for choosing K3s over K8s is its lightweight nature: low resource requirements, no need to pull a bunch of images for deployment, availability of domestic mirrors… In short, K3s suits my needs better.

-I'm a beginner just starting to explore K3s.
-Please go easy on me if there are any mistakes~
+I'm a beginner just starting to explore K3s, so please go easy on me if I make any mistakes~

 My current network architecture looks like this: